 Using metadata as your organizational tool, the photo of John and Susan would be stored in a single 2016/12 folder, but it would show up when you searched for photos of John, Susan, or even photos shot at a wedding.

-We’ll come back to how to organize using metadata, but first, next week, we’ll discuss the building blocks of an organized folder structure that is scalable, easy to back up, consistent and doesn’t create unnecessary duplication.
+In our next post we’ll discuss the building blocks of an organized folder structure that is scalable, easy to back up, consistent and doesn’t create unnecessary duplication.